 How to Generate a CSR for Lync Server 2013

-- In Windows start menu, click on the Lync Deployment Wizard icon
+- In the Windows start menu, click on the Lync Deployment Wizard icon

 - Click on the Install or Update Lync Server system

-- Click on Request button to create CSR
+- Click on the Request button to create CSR

 - Click on the Next button

-- Click on Next button, Specify Alternate Certificate Template, which is not necessary for Public Trust CA.
+- Click on the Next button, Specify the Alternate Certificate Template, which is not necessary for Public Trust CA.

 - Fill in a suitable name for the certificate.
 Make sure the Bit Length is 2048.
 Mark the private key as exportable if you have several computers in your network and then click Next